Inflation in Eurozone

 Eurozone - Harmonized Inflation

-Complete data released by Eurostat on 17 July confirmed that harmonized inflation was 1.3% in June, down from May’s 1.4%.
+Complete data released by Eurostat on 17 August confirmed that harmonized inflation was 1.3% in July, mirroring June’s print.
 The result was in line with the preliminary estimate and is below the European Central Bank’s target of close to, but below 2.0%.
-According to Eurostat, prices for food, alcohol and tobacco as well as energy rose at a slower pace in June, driving easing price pressures.
-Annual average inflation inched up from 1.0% in May to 1.1%, the highest result since March 2014.
+According to Eurostat, prices for food, alcohol and tobacco grew at the same pace as the previous month in July, while prices for energy rose at a slightly faster pace.
+Annual average inflation inched up from 1.1% in June to 1.2%, a multi-year high.

-Core inflation came in at 1.2% in June, above May’s 1.0%.
-Meanwhile, harmonized consumer prices were flat on a monthly basis, after falling 0.1% in the previous month.
+Core inflation came in at 1.3% in July, above June’s 1.2%.
+Meanwhile, harmonized consumer prices fell 0.5% on a monthly basis, after recording zero growth in June.

-Looking at the countries in the common-currency bloc, the Baltics had the highest price pressures with inflation of 3.1% in Estonia and Latvia and 3.5% in Lithuania.
-On the other side of the spectrum, prices fell on an annual basis in Ireland, declining 0.6%.
-Regarding the largest economies in the Eurozone, Spain saw the highest inflation (1.6%), followed by Germany (1.5%).
+Looking at the countries in the common-currency bloc, the lowest price pressures were recorded in Ireland (-0.2% year-on-year) and Cyprus (-0.1% year-on-year).
+On the other side of the spectrum, the Baltics saw the highest inflation with Lithuania leading the pack (4.1%).
+Regarding the largest economies in the Eurozone, Spain saw the highest inflation (1.7%), followed by Germany (1.5%).
 Meanwhile, inflation was below the region’s average in France (0.8%) and Italy (1.2%).

 FocusEconomics Consensus Forecast participants see inflation in the Euro area averaging 1.6% in 2017, which is down 0.1 percentage points from last month’s forecast.
 For 2018, panelists expect inflation to average 1.5%.